-Relevant person: (s.13E CPA) - includes a teacher, a registered nurse and an early childhood education and care professional.
+Relevant person: (s.13E CPA) - in a School setting includes a teacher, a registered nurse and an early childhood education and care professional.

-Relevant State Authority: means- Queensland Police Service or the Department of Communities, Child Safety and Disability Services.
+Relevant State Authority: means-Queensland Police Service or the Department of Child Safety Youth and Women.

 Reportable suspicion: (s.13E (2) CPA) means - a reportable suspicion about a child is a reasonable suspicion that the child -